bianjieai/spartan-cosmos/docs/get-started/installation.md

 make install
 ```

-Have you set up the Envrioment Variables correctly, you will get no error during `spartan` installation.
+Have you set up the Environment Variables correctly, you will get no error during `spartan` installation.

 Now check your `spartan` version.